"Shaping The Future Of BFSI With Data-Driven Intelligence And Strategic Insights"

 The market is segmented by type into facultative reinsurance and treaty reinsurance.

-Facultative reinsurance currently holds the largest reinsurance market share, as it is traditionally known for playing an important role in managing specific, high-value, or unique individual risks on a case-by-case basis.
-This type of business reflects the reinsurance of distinct insurable policies or transactions, where a separate underwriting judgment is needed for every case.
+The Facultative reinsurance segment led the market, accounting for 57.33% market share in 2026, as it is traditionally known for playing an important role in managing specific, high-value, or unique individual risks on a case-by-case basis.
+This type of business reflects the reinsuring of distinct insurable policies or transactions, where a separate underwriting judgment is needed for every case.
 Its greater share can be attributed to its ability to adapt and accurately provide solutions for unique risks that make little sense in a standard treaty context.
 It is still an essential solution for complex or one-off exposures in a variety of lines of business.

 At the same time, treaty reinsurance is growing considerably faster, having delivered the highest CAGR due to its automatic coverage for the classes of business defined in the treaty that the primary insurer cedes over a certain period.
 It allows insurance companies to hand off enormous amounts of homogeneous risks without the need to negotiate for each policy, leading to faster growth.
 Its growth characteristics arise from the increasing volume of written insurance business in emerging markets or new business product lines, where treaties provide essential capacity and stability to underwriting results, making treaty reinsurance the fastest-growing component.